Jobsite safety should be the number one priority for any construction company.

 The industry-wide talent shortage can make it difficult to appropriately staff job sites, leading some companies to over-schedule workers in order to meet demanding construction schedules.
 It doesn’t do any good to implement preventative measures and education programs if workers are too physically or mentally worn out to follow protocol.

 Companies can help prevent worker exhaustion, and improve retention, by limiting extended shifts, ensuring employees aren’t working too many hours and taking possible talent shortages into account when creating the project schedule.

 Implement Safety into Company Culture

 For a safety program to be successful, safety needs to be part of a company’s culture.
 Regular safety events, onsite and off, that teach workers about the latest regulations and give refreshers about existing ones are also critical to promoting a culture of safety.
-The goal to “Start Safe – Finish Safe” should be a core value that is implemented in each and every employee.
+The goal of a safe work environment should be a core value that is implemented in each and every employee.

 Nearly half of all construction fatalities are a result of falls, making them one of the most critical safety issues for which to plan.
 Command Alkon has a solution that can help to prevent slips and falls from concrete mixer trucks while in transit to a job site.
 Visibility into the properties of the fresh concrete can eliminate unnecessary stops to climb atop the truck and add more water to the mix.